nandiashim/nandiashim.github.io/_pages/publications.md

 1. A. Nandi, A. Zhang, Z. T. Chu, W. Xie, A. Warshel* – Exploring Light-Emitting Agents in Renilla Luciferases Through Effective QM/MM Methods.
 JACS *(under review)*

-2. M. Asadi, A. Nandi, A. Warshel* – Mechanism of reversible and irreversible covalent inhibitors targeting SARS-CoV-2 Mpro.
-JACS *(Manuscript in preparation)*.
+2. M. Asadi, A. Nandi, A. Warshel* – Mechanism of reversible and irreversible covalent inhibitors targeting SARS-CoV-2 Mpro. *(Manuscript in preparation)*.

 3. A. Nandi, A. Zhang, E. Arad, R. Jelenik, A. Warshel* – Deciphering the Catalytic Role of Native Glucagon Fibrils.
 ACS Catalysis *(Under review)*